top of page

 Yes.
 NPC gladly accepts—and has developed—work by playwrights from around the globe.
 We’ll note that the script submitted must be accessible to English-speaking readers.
 To participate in the National Playwrights Conference, international writers must have the right to work in the United States.
 Unfortunately, our small staff size precludes the O’Neill from assisting with visa applications; however, previous applicants have found the resources on the U.S. Department of State's website useful.

-When you say that submissions must not have had a “professional production” prior to July 31, 2024, what exactly do you mean?
+When you say that submissions must not have had a “professional production” prior to July 31, 2025, what exactly do you mean?
 (Or, “I had a developmental opportunity with X, Y, Z, qualities.
 Is my piece still eligible?”)

 • If your play was produced by a college or university theater, we do not consider that a “professional production.”

-• If your play was fully produced but the artists were not compensated, we do not consider that a “professional production.”
+• If your play was fully produced, but the artists were not compensated, we do not consider that a “professional production.”

-• If your play was produced but the production lacked significant and necessary theatrical elements—a Zoom reading, stage lighting, projections, or puppets, for instance—we do not consider that a “professional production.”
+• If your play was produced, but the production lacked significant and necessary theatrical elements—a Zoom reading, stage lighting, projections, or puppets, for instance—we do not consider that a “professional production.”

 I don’t consider it a “musical,” but my play has music in it.
 Should I submit it to the National Playwrights Conference or the National Music Theater Conference?